2023 Reconnaissance Survey

 ""

 The City of Palo Alto is working with Page & Turnbull, an historic preservation planning and architecture firm, with the assistance of M-Group, to complete the 2023 Historic Resource Reconnaissance Survey.
-This Survey will look at approximately 165 buildings and structures that were identified as “eligible for the National Register of Historic Places” during the 1997-2001 Palo Alto Survey Update, and identify whether the properties remain eligible as historic resources.
-Those properties that retain their historic materials and character, and therefore retain eligibility, will be nominated by the City for designation in the Palo Alto Historic Inventory.
+This Survey looked at approximately 165 buildings and structures that were identified as “eligible for the National Register of Historic Places” during the 1997-2001 Palo Alto Survey Update, and identified whether the properties remain eligible as historic resources.
+Those properties that retained their historic materials and character, and therefore retained eligibility, were nominated by the City for designation in the Palo Alto Historic Inventory.

 Current Documents